 |

-This lecture is a mixture of
+This talk is a mixture of

 art-historical analysis and